timurrrr/86buttdrop/README.md

 ### Door side and transmission side L brackets
 * Confirm "Inches" as measurement units (I don't know why SCS thinks it's inches as I made the design in mm, but whatever).
 * Use "Metals > Steel > A36/1008 Mild steel > **3** mm CRS".
-* On the "Add services" page, set both bends to 90 degrees **up**.
+* On the "Add services" page, set both bends to 90 degrees **UP**.
-* On the "Add finishing" page, choose "Gloss black".
+* On the "Add finishing" page, choose "Powder coating > Matte black".

 Here's how the parts should look like in the 3D preview mode:\
 (the exact geometry will depend on which "legroom" you chose)